On the hierarchical Bayesian modelling of frequency response functions: Background theory

 where $ \boldsymbol{\alpha}_k $ and $ \boldsymbol{\beta}_k $ are the intercept and slope for domain $ k $, respectively; $ \mathbf{x}_k $ is a vector of inputs for the $k$th domain, with length $ N_k $; and $ \boldsymbol{\epsilon}_k $ is the noise vector for the $k$th domain, with length $ N_k $, and is assumed to be normally-distributed.
 Then, the likelihood of the target response vector is given as,

 A shared hierarchy of prior distributions can be placed over the slopes and intercepts for the groups $ k \in \left\{1, ... \,, K\right\} $, in line with a Bayesian framework.
 To allow information to flow between groups, parent nodes $ \left\{\boldsymbol{\mu}_\alpha,\boldsymbol{\sigma}^2_\alpha\right\} $ and $ \left\{\boldsymbol{\mu}_\beta,\boldsymbol{\sigma}^2_\beta\right\} $ can be learned at the population level.
 Note that sometimes, it may be appropriate to learn certain parameters at the population level rather than the domain level.
-If, for example, the same hardware was used for data collection within the population, one could assume a global noise variance $ \sigma^2 $ that is the same for each domain.
+If, for example, the same hardware was used for data collection within the population, one could assume a global noise variance ($ \sigma^2 $) that is the same for each domain.
 Consider the directed graphical models (DGMs) shown in Figures \ref{fig:LinearRegression_DGM1} and \ref{fig:LinearRegression_DGM2}.
 Figure \ref{fig:LinearRegression_DGM1} shows the DGM for the linear regression example, given an independent (no-pooling) approach.
 Each model is learnt independently and no information is shared.
-In contrast, Figure \ref{fig:LinearRegression_DGM2} shows the DGM given a partial pooling approach.
+Slopes, intercepts, and noise variance are learnt individually for each $ k $ domain, but there is no plate surrounding them to denote repetition over the $ K $ domains.
+While the slopes and intercepts are sampled from shared parent nodes $ \left\{\boldsymbol{\mu}_\alpha,\boldsymbol{\sigma}^2_\alpha\right\} $ and $ \left\{\boldsymbol{\mu}_\beta,\boldsymbol{\sigma}^2_\beta\right\} $, these nodes are informed only by the data from a \emph{single} domain and any priors.
+In contrast, Figure \ref{fig:LinearRegression_DGM2} shows the DGM given a partial-pooling approach.
 The slopes and intercepts are indexed by $ k $, and plate notation is used to show that these nodes are repeated.
-Shared parent nodes $ \left\{\boldsymbol{\mu}_\alpha,\boldsymbol{\sigma}^2_\alpha\right\} $ and $ \left\{\boldsymbol{\mu}_\beta,\boldsymbol{\sigma}^2_\beta\right\} $ are outside of the plates and not indexed by $ k $, meaning that these are population-level variables, and information is permitted to flow between these and the domain-specific parameters.
-The noise variance $ \sigma^2 $ is not indexed by $ k $, and is also learnt globally, at the population level.
+Once again, shared parent nodes are outside of the plates and not indexed by $ k $, meaning that these are population-level variables, and information is permitted to flow between these and the domain-specific parameters.
+In other words, the parent nodes are now informed by the data from \emph{multiple} domains and prior information.
+The noise variance ($ \sigma^2 $) is shared among the domains, at the population level, as indicated by the absence of a $ k $ subscript, and its exclusion from the $ K $ plate.

 The current work considers a hierarchical probabilistic FRF model, that uses an accelerance FRF estimate (based on modal parameters), as the mean of the likelihood function.
 A brief introduction to modal analysis and FRF estimation is provided.